emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 ---

 I'm very happy to share with you our plan to scale Ember's day-to-day decision-making and coordination–something we're calling Subteams.
+We mentioned some of this in this year's EmberConf keynote, but wanted to expand on the specific details.

 Ember.js was once just a view layer for rendering templates in the browser, but has grown to become a complete SDK for the web.
 With one